Clients and collaborators

-Clients and collaborators – Our worker strategy team supports the Kalmanovitz Initiative and other programs that seek to re-envision the legal status of workers in a rapidly changing economy.
+Our worker strategy team supports the Kalmanovitz Initiative and nonprofit organizations that seek to re-envision the legal status of workers in a rapidly changing economy.

 The Kalmanovitz Initiative for Labor and the Working Poor promotes innovations in policy to promote broadly shared economic justice and respect for the dignity of labor.
 The Initiative unites Georgetown’s faculties in law, history, business, and foreign service.